ibnuda/fpmortals/manuscript/complete.md

 A> However, due to [limitations of the Scala compiler](https://github.com/scala/bug/issues/10753) it rarely works in practice A> and we must write `implicit def refined` derivations for each typeclass.
 A>
-A> Namun, karena [batasan dari kompiler Scala](https://github.com/scala/bug/issues/10753), hal ini jarang A> berfungsi di praktik pada lapangan dan kita harus menulis derivasi A> tiap kelas tipe `implicit def refined`.
+A> Namun, karena [batasan dari kompilator Scala](https://github.com/scala/bug/issues/10753), hal ini jarang A> berfungsi di praktik pada lapangan dan kita harus menulis derivasi A> tiap kelas tipe `implicit def refined`.